OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    Other differences:

- * both IBM and OS/4 OS2LDR checks all HDDs in system for real support of Int13x API (long disk read).
-QSINIT verify only boot HDD (to avoid problems with USB devices).
+ * IBM OS2LDR checks all HDDs in system for real support of Int13x API (long disk read).
+Such check is not implemented in QSINIT, to avoid problems with huge USB HDDs.

  * there is no DBCS boot support in QSINIT (os2dbcs, os2dbcs.fnt loading, etc)

  * options SHAREIRQ and DBFLAGS ignored.

- * NOLFB option (do not use LFB for VESA logo, was available in older OS/4 loader versions) - ignored.

  * both IBM and OS/4 OS2LDR use PCI BIOS calls.
 QSINIT use PCI BIOS only for basic info (version and number of buses in system), all scan, read and write